mozerpol/learningRISC-V/implementation/single_stage/README.md

    end if;
 end process p_reg_file;
 ```
+7. All instructions must complete within one clock cycle.
+During each rising
+clock edge, the program counter value is incremented by 4.
+Why 4?
+This is
+according to the documentation.
+Program counter using the output
+*instruction_addr* signal, which goes to the *instruction_memory* module, to
+point to the instruction that will be currently executed.
+By manipulating the
-7. write sth abut program counter and pointing to the next instruction
+program counter value, you can jump to any instruction in memory.

 ### Might help